dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 #### `is-superBold`

-Any prop that can modify a components appearance or behaviour is added as a `className` under `componentClassName`.
-This is to both apply styling and to better communicate a component's state within the DOM (for debugging/testing/targeting).
+Any prop that can modify a component's appearance or behavior is added as a `className` under `componentClassName`.
+This is to both apply to style, and better communicate a component's state within the DOM (for debugging/testing/targeting).

 These modifier classNames should typically be prefixed with words like `is-`, `has-`, `with`.

 #### `{...styles}`

 DRY's components are designed to be as dynamic as posable.
-The `{...styles}` pattern allows for users to pass in an object of inline styles to have maxume control over the component.
+The `{...styles}` pattern allows users to pass in an object of inline styles to have maximum control over the Component.

 #### `{...passProps}`